ismail-yilmaz/upp-components/CtrlLib/Terminal/ReadMe.md

 - Ultimate++ (ver. >= 2020.1)
 - POSIX (GNU/Linux, FreeBSD, etc.), Windows, or MacOS
-- A decent C/C++ compiler that supports at least C++11.
+- A decent C/C++ compiler that supports at least C++14.
 (GCC/CLANG/MinGW/MSC)
 - Snacks & beer.

 ## [Highlights](#highlights)

 - **Terminal package completely separates the virtual terminal from the pseudo-terminal process (pty)**.
-As a result, Terminal package and its Terminal ctrl are not bound by any platform-specific pty implementation.
+As a result, Terminal package and TerminalCtrl, are not bound by any platform-specific pty implementation.
 Instead, they are decoupled, and an optional pty process class, PtyProcess, is provided with tha package as the default option.
-In this way, using the Terminal widget on any platform supported by Ultimate++, directly as a front-end for some other terminal based services, such as SSH or TELNET, etc., has become possible.
-This point is demonstrated with one of the provided  examples: While the PtyProcess class is available on POSIX-compliant operating systems and on Microsoft Windows (tm) 10, Terminal widget can be compiled, run and used on the other versions of Windows or on other supported platforms as an SSH terminal.
+In this way, using TerminalCtrl on any platform supported by Ultimate++, directly as a front-end for some other terminal based services, such as SSH or TELNET, etc., has become possible.
+This point is demonstrated with one of the provided  examples: While the PtyProcess class is available on POSIX-compliant operating systems and on Microsoft Windows (tm) 10, Terminal package can be compiled, run and used on the other versions of Windows or on other supported platforms as an SSH terminal.
 (See the *Examples* section.)

 - **Terminal package is designed with simplicity in mind.**
 A fully-fledged terminal emulation requires less than 50 sLoC.
 In fact, the first basic example provided with the package is only a single .cpp file with 29 sLoC, and it can run complex/heavy applications with mouse tracking and embedded images support, such as [GNU Emacs](https://www.gnu.org/software/emacs/), [vim](https://github.com/vim/vim) text editor, [Lynx](https://lynx.browser.org/), [GNUPlot](http://www.gnuplot.info/), [tmux](https://github.com/tmux/tmux/wiki), [Ranger](https://github.com/ranger/ranger), a vim inspired file manager with inline image preview support, or [mapscii](https://github.com/rastapasta/mapscii), an OpenStreetMap implementation for [xterm](https://invisible-island.net/xterm/) compatible virtual terminal emulator, or even [Jexer](https://jexer.sourceforge.io/), a java-based modern and slick text user interface (TUI) and windowing system for modern terminal emulators, and [xterm Window Manager,](https://gitlab.com/klamonte/xtermwm) with ease.

 - **Terminal package combines simplicity with configurability.**
-Although it is easy to use, and requires very little coding, Terminal ctrl is by no means restrictive.
+Although it is easy to use, and requires very little coding, TerminalCtrl, is by no means restrictive.
 It it highly configurable.

-- **Terminal widget is a regular ctrl.**
+- **TerminalCtrl is a regular Ultimate++ GUI widget.**
 It is derived from Upp::Ctrl, and is following the same basic rule: *Everthing belongs somewhere*.
 It supports most of the generic Ctrl methods where applicable or makes sense.
 Of course, If you are determined enough, you can even do some “interesting” things, such as embedding Terminal instances into TreeCtrl nodes or Arrayctrl rows. ;)

 - ***Everything belongs somewhere* rule runs through the heart of Terminal package.**
 There are no manual memory allocations/deallocations, no new/delete pairs, and no smart/not-so-smart/shared pointers in the code; only the containers, and extensive application of the [RAII](https://www.wikiwand.com/en/Resource_acquisition_is_initialization) principle.

-- **Terminal widget supports true color.**
+- **TerminalCtrl supports true color.**
-Ultimate++ Terminal widget is a true color (24-bit/16M color) virtual terminal emulator.
+TerminalCtrl is a true color (24-bit/16M color) virtual terminal emulator.
 It supports RGB, CMY, CMYK, and  indexed (256-color) palettes via SGR extended colors sequences.

-- **Terminal widget supports inline images.**
+- **TerminalCtrl supports inline images.**
-Terminal widget has a flexible infrastructure and support for inline images and image manipulation in general.
+It has a flexible infrastructure and support for inline images and image manipulation in general.
 It can handle [sixel graphics](https://en.wikipedia.org/wiki/Sixel?oldformat=true) with 4/16/256 colors, or high/true color.
 It also supports JPG, PNG, BMP raster image formats, or raw RGB images via [iTerm2's inline images protocol](https://iterm2.com/documentation-images.html),  and [jexer image protocol](https://gitlab.com/klamonte/jexer/-/wiki_pages/jexer-images), a simple and useful wire protocol which allows terminals to display popular true color image formats.
-In fact, since the terminal widget uses the common raster decoding api of Ultimate++, theoretically it can display any raster image that has a registered decoder.
+In fact, since TerminalCtrl uses the common raster decoding api of Ultimate++, theoretically it can display any raster image that has a registered decoder.
 Terminal ctrl uses Upp::Display objects to display the embedded images.
 Client code can set the image display to one of the predefined display objects that'll process or manipulate the images before they are displayed (stretch/scale/colorize/flip/add text, etc., you name it), and the changes will immediately take place.
 Moreover, developers can create their own cell displays tailored for their specific needs.
-Terminal widget also supports an external image viewing mode, where the image data is handed to client code for rendering and external viewing.
+TerminalCtrl also supports an external image viewing mode, where the image data is handed to client code for rendering and external viewing.

-- **Terminal widget can also run inside a web browser such as Firefox and Chromium, or their derivatives.**
+- **TerminalCtrl can also run inside a web browser such as Firefox and Chromium, or their derivatives.**
 Thanks to Ultimate++ team, it is possible to run U++ GUI applications from within a web browser that supports HTML-5 canvas and websockets.
-And Terminal package is no exception.
-Applications using Terminal ctrl can basically turn into a remote terminal that can be accessed via any decent web browser (even from a smartphone!) if compiled with the TURTLE flag.
+And TerminalCtrl is no exception.
+Applications using TerminalCtrl widget can basically turn into a remote terminal that can be accessed via any decent web browser (even from a smartphone!) if compiled with the TURTLE flag.
 (See the *Examples* section).

 - **Terminal package has a** [BSD 3-Clause](https://en.wikipedia.org/wiki/BSD_licenses?oldformat=true#3-clause_license_%28%22BSD_License_2.0%22,_%22Revised_BSD_License%22,_%22New_BSD_License%22,_or_%22Modified_BSD_License%22%29) **license**.

-- **Terminal widget can run Crysis.**
+- **TerminalCtrl can run Crysis.**
   Amazing, isn't it?

 ## [Features](#features)